Advertiser Disclosure

 Once you can see each of your account dates, simply count up each new account you’ve opened in the last 24 months to determine your x/24 figure.

-Chase will typically not approve you for more than 2 of their credit cards in a single month (business and personal cards are considered separate).
+Chase will typically not approve you for more than 2 of its credit cards in a single month (business and personal cards are considered separate).
 If you manage to get approved for 2 personal cards on the same day, Chase will combine them into 1 hard inquiry on your credit report.

 Welcome Bonus Eligibility